- Up to 90 percent of people with multiple sclerosis (MS) experience bladder issues.

 - the need to get up several times at night to urinate

-- the inability to control your urination (also referred to as incontinence)
+- an inability to control urination, also referred to as incontinence

-An emptying dysfunction means that your bladder doesn’t empty completely when you urinate.
+A problem with emptying means that your bladder doesn’t empty completely when you urinate.
 Nerve damage has caused an interruption in the signal that tells your bladder to void.
-The result is that your bladder never completely empties, and may even overfill.
+This causes your bladder to never completely empty and may even cause it to overfill.